The risks are too high for healthcare leaders not to understand zero trust

 Email threats to healthcare are evolving and dangerous

 Attacks are getting more frequent, targeted, and sophisticated.
 About a year ago, Paubox began reporting an increase in phishing attacks.
-We looked at some examples sent in, and upon closer inspection, we noticed new phishing campaigns had one thing in common: The bad actors used American tech companies to send malicious emails.
+We looked at examples sent in and, upon closer inspection, noticed new phishing campaigns had one thing in common: The bad actors used American tech companies to send malicious emails.

 Most cybersecurity checks look for attacks originating from countries like China and Russia.
 But what happens if the emails originate from the U.S.?
 The bad actors are using American tech companies to send email phishing campaigns.
-Major American companies ensure their email systems are in compliance with industry standards, so the emails look legitimate to your email platform.
+Major American companies ensure their email systems comply with industry standards so the emails look legitimate to your email platform.

 Three factors why zero trust matters to healthcare leadership